DejanJoksimovic/jsScript/README.md

 # CSS:

+## adaptive vs responsive css design:
+A responsive design can change its layout and appearance based on the screen size of the device it's accessed on, from a large desktop computer to a small mobile phone.
+An adaptive design requires the creation of a different layout for each device the website will be accessed on

 ## Inline and block elements:
 A block-level element always starts on a new line and takes up the full width available (stretches out to the left and right as far as it can).
 An inline element does not start on a new line and only takes up as much width as necessary.